chickenbro-1/interview_questions/Mysql.md

 * The .MYD( MYData) extension can be used for data files.
 * The .MYI(MYIndex) extension can be used to Index files.

-### 42. How can we save images in MySQL?
+### 42. How can we save images in MySQL?✅

-In MySQL, Blobs can be used to store images.
+In MySQL, **Blobs** can be used to store images.
 All [database images](https://www.geeksforgeeks.org/how-to-upload-image-into-database-and-display-it-using-php) are first converted into blobs then saved and then they will be added to the database, and finally, it will later be stored on the disk.

-### 43. What are trigger and how many TRIGGERS are available in MySQL table?
+### 43. What are trigger and how many TRIGGERS are available in MySQL table?✅
+A Trigger is a special object in a database that automatically executes predefined SQL statements when certain events (INSERT, UPDATE, or DELETE) occur.
+Triggers are commonly used
 A [trigger](https://www.geeksforgeeks.org/sql-trigger-student-database) is a procedural code in a database.
 Triggers are automatically triggered when specific events occur on a particular table.
 During column updating triggers are invoked automatically.

 SIX triggers are available in MySQL table.